xitrum-framework/scaposer/README.rst

 ::

-  val po3 = po1.merge(po2)
+  val po4 = po1.merge(po2).merge(po3)

-Translations in po2 will overwrite those in po1, just like when you merge two maps.
+Just like when you merge maps, translations in po3 will overwrite those in po2 will overwrite those in po1.

 Use with Maven
 --------------